 The PRS SE Custom 24 is an eye catching guitar by anyone’s standards, it looks just like its much more expensive US made cousins after all.
 In fact, the SE designation is one of the few tells that this is one of their more budget friendly models.
-Unlike Gibson, who use completely different brand dedicated to their lower end models, PRS sells their Asian made guitars as the “PRS SE line”, with SE standing for Student Edition.
+Unlike Gibson, who use completely different brand dedicated to their lower end models, PRS sells their Asian made guitars as the “PRS SE line”.

 Keeping the iconic PRS headstock, inlay design, and name on this guitar only raises expectations, which is why we’ve covered it in detail in this KillerGuitarRigs Review, to see if it lives up to the high standards set by the US made models.

 Is this one of the best sub $1000 guitars on the market?
 Read on as we find out.

 Who Is This For?

 The PRS SE Custom 24 is aimed squarely at intermediate and above players.
 The price tag, while not astronomical, is unattainable for many beginners.
 However, those looking to upgrade from starter guitars, or those looking to get a quality instrument that works on stage or in the studio will find that their needs are more than met by this Paul Reed Smith SE model.